The-Animonculory/Anvil/README.md

 ### Post Processing

-Anvil uses [Azurite Weathers II](https://www.nexusmods.com/skyrimspecialedition/mods/12125) for its weather mod.
+Anvil uses [Wander - A Weather Mod](https://www.nexusmods.com/skyrimspecialedition/mods/24439) with lighting governed by [Relighting Skyim](https://www.nexusmods.com/skyrimspecialedition/mods/8586) & [Enhanced Lighting for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1377).
+These are method patched and easy enough to remove should you wish to switch to something else.

 [Silent Horizons 2](https://www.nexusmods.com/skyrimspecialedition/mods/99398) is included as the ENB and is enabled out of the box.
+The only change made is to the screenshot format.
+Again, this is easy to remove/change.

 The list also comes with [Community Shaders (CS)](https://www.nexusmods.com/skyrimspecialedition/mods/86492) and all addons required.
 These are not enabled by default, you will need to activate them.
 See the picture below for what to tick and untick.